antiface/Documentation/METHODS/GeneralWorkflow/README.md

 #GENERAL WORKFLOW

-* Methods constantly being retired, updated;
+(Methods constantly being retired, updated)

 ##Abridged Basic Daily Workflow
 1. First thing, top of the morning, is to open up a new .txt file called "DAYPATH_CURRENTDATE.txt" which contains a rough outline of what I need to get done today;